oskitone/poly555/assembly_guide/docs/tuning.md

 ![Tuning the POLY555](/img/tuning.jpg)

 1. If it's already assembled, remove **enclosure top** and **keys**
-2. Turn on your chromatic tuner or app and place it by the speaker.
+2. Get your tuner ready and place it by the speaker.
 Turn the POLY555's volume up so the tuner can hear it.
 3. Holding any **S\*** switch, adjust its respective **RV\*** trim pot with a small flathead screwdriver until its note is correct.
 See frequency table below.

 ## Frequency table